maximinus/HandyAI/docs/example_code.md

 Now we want to submit a query:

     llm.query('How cold is the north pole?')

-This will return text, also the llm will hold some info about the last interaction.
+This returns a chunked answer (always)

-    llm.query('How cold is the north pole?', chunked=True)
+    for chunk in llm.query('How cold is the north pole?'): print(chunk)

-This returns an iterator over the various chunks:
+But you can always just ask for the full response:

-    for chunk in llm.query('How cold is the north pole?', chunked=True): print(chunk)
+    llm.query('How cold is the north pole?').response

 Perhaps we want to chat, in which case: